sacrefies/csc643_bigdata/project2/docs/report.md

 *Apache License V2.0* is applied to this project.

 ## Implementation
-This project implements a lightweight web application which is designed for [WebApp2][webapp2] framework and to be driven by [Google App Engine][goog_python_app_engine].
+This project implements a lightweight web application which is designed for the [WebApp2][webapp2] framework and to be driven by the [Google App Engine][goog_python_app_engine].

-The implementation incorporates `Google Cloud BigQuery` library to execute some simple queries towards Google's public data set `Hacker News`, and display the query results on a HTML template.
+The implementation incorporates the `Google Cloud BigQuery` library to execute some simple queries on Google's public data set `Hacker News`, and display the query results on an HTML template.

 The source consists of 3 parts:
 + [x] A settings/configuration module to manage the global/customizable configurations
 + [x] A wrapper class `BigQuery` which provides major features to facilitate query execution.
-Such class masks out the complexity of library `google.cloud.bigquery`.
+The class masks out the complexity of the library `google.cloud.bigquery`.
 + [x] A web application which conforms to the convention of [WebApp2][webapp2] and [Google App Engine][goog_python_app_engine], and which handles the requests from the web clients.

 ### Technical Architecture